Ontario Highway 16: Highway 16 New

-Highway 416
+Upgrade and renaming to Highway 416

 With the completion of Highway 16 New, there was sufficient right-of-way to construct interchanges and the southbound lanes in order to create a full freeway corridor.
+The upgrade to Highway 416 took place between 1989 and 1999 and was created by the twinning of 57 km of Highway 16 New, known as Highway 416 "South" during construction.
+Instead of using Highway 16's existing Parclo interchange with Highway 401 where some ramps had at-grade intersections, this was bypassed by a separate right-of-way so that Highway 416 would meet Highway 401 at a new freeway-to-freeway interchange serving traffic to/from Kingston.
+Shortly before Highway 416 reaches its southern terminus, an Y interchange was constructed for Highway 16 to branch off where it continues as a short stub through Johnstown.

-The upgrade to Highway 416 took place between 1989 and 1999 and was created by the twinning of 57 km of Highway 16 New and the construction of an interchange at Highway401.
-A short section through downtown Ottawa was not incorporated into Highway 416, instead being redesigned as Ottawa Regional Road 73 (Prince of Wales Drive), North of Prince of Wales Drive, a new freeway alignment was built alongside Borisokane Road and Cedarview Drive to connect with Highway 417 (The Queensway).
-This left a short stub through Johnstown, which remains designated as Highway 16.
+A short section through downtown Ottawa was not incorporated into Highway 416, instead being downloaded to local authorities where it was redesignated as Ottawa Regional Road 73 (Prince of Wales Drive).
+North of Prince of Wales Drive, a new freeway alignment (known as Highway 416 "North" during construction) which is 21 km was built alongside Borisokane Road and Cedarview Drive to connect with Highway 417 (The Queensway).

 Route description

 Highway 16 is now a very brief route, though it was much longer before the construction of Highway 416 truncated it.
 The highway begins near the shores of the St. Lawrence River in Johnstown at the former Highway 2, now Leeds and Grenville County Road 2.

 From there it travels northwest adjacent to the Ogdensburg-Prescott International Bridge, which lies to the southwest.
 A customs plaza lies at the end of the bridge, north of which the road to the bridge meets the highway; to the northeast is single-detached housing.
 The highway continues, exiting Johnstown and curving slightly towards the north.

 Immediately after crossing over a Canadian National track, the route encounters an interchange with Highway 401 at Exit 721B.
 This interchange features full access to Highway 401, including movements not possible at the Highway 416 interchange to the west.
 North of the interchange, the road curves gently to the northwest, intersecting Cedar Grove Road.
 After this, the opposing directions of travel diverge and become ramps to northbound and from southbound Highway 416.